Disclaimer: I do not own Transformers.

-When Jynx reached the bar in the back of the dingy, dim, smelly building she leaned against the dust and sand covered surface her shiny white paint looking out of place beside the dirty cubes the massive grey mech behind the bar was cleaning with an equally dirty rag.
-Tipping her helm she gazed up into his deep red optics through her black tented visor that hid away her optics from everything around her.
-Even the mech that brought her here to the first place she could freely be alive.
+When Jynx reached the bar in the back of the dingy, dim, smelly building, she leaned against the dust and sand-covered surface, her shiny white paint looking out of place beside the dirty cubes that the massive grey mech behind the bar was cleaning with an equally dirty rag.
+Tipping her helm, she gazed up into his deep red optics through the black-tinted visor that hid away her own optics from everything around her.
+Even from the mech that brought her here, to the first place she could freely be alive.

 "Bit early for you to be around isn't it, Jynx?"